 Under the auspices of the Section 5307 Planning Program, the FTA provides financial assistance to state and local governments to aid in the preparation of plans and cost-effective Transportation Improvement Programs (TIPs), which guide the use of Federal capital assistance resources.
-Although a discretionary program, the distribution of such funds to states and each of 514 urbanized areas is done using a population weighted allocation so that the planning grants are tracked and released in the same way as capital grants.
+Although a discretionary program, the distribution of such funds to states and each of 514 urbanized areas is done using a population-weighted allocation so that the planning grants are tracked and released in the same way as capital grants.

 Recipients of such funding in an Ohio urbanized area, although not required, have been strongly encouraged by the Ohio Department of Transportation (ODOT) to prepare a Transit Development Plan in order to support requests for federal funds made in their capital improvement program.
 This requirement was considered by the Lima-Allen County Regional Planning Commission (LACRPC) during the formulation of this comprehensive Operational Analysis & Management Plan.
 Since the report addresses both FTA and Federal Highway Administration (FHWA) planning requirements, applicants for this type of capital assistance programming may use the document for the purpose of complying with other FTA/FHWA requirements, providing that their proposed projects comply with the information outlined here.
+The 2024 TDP was ran through the internal committee structure of the Lima-Allen County Regional Planning Commission with a public participation period of one month.
+The document received 0 public comments.